 Absence and Illness

-If your child is absent for any reason, please contact the School Office so that the teacher can be informed.
+If your child is absent for any reason, please contact the School Office as early as possible so that the teacher can be informed.

 It is vital to your child’s education that they attend regularly and punctually.
 Absence can affect routines of the child, the teacher and other children in the class and it has been proved that children who have lots of time off regularly (called ‘persistent absence’) may have difficulty later on in their school life, and persistent absence can even damage their life chances.